 Indirect effects - Those effects that are caused by or will result from the proposed action and are later in time, but are still reasonably certain to occur.
-Examples of indirect effects include, but are not limited to, changes in water flow, water temperature-vater quality (e.g., salinity, pH, turbidity, nutrients, chemistry), prop dredging of seagrasses, accurantee watercraft injury and mortality.
-Indirect effects also include watercraft access developments in waters not currently accessible to manatees, but watercraft access can, is, or may be planne-to waters accessible to manatees by the addition of a boat lift or the remove?
-If a dike or plug.
+Examples of indirect effects include, but are not limited to, changes in water flow, water temperature, water quality (e.g., salinity, pH, turbidity, nutrients, chemistry), prop dredging of seagrasses, and manatee watercraft injury and mortality.
+Indirect effects also include watercraft access developments in waters not currently accessible to manatees, but watercraft access can, is, or may be planned to waters accessible to manatees by the addition of a boat lift or the removal of a dike or plug.

-Informal consultation - A process that includes all discussions and correspondence between the Services and a Federal agency or designated of Federal regresentative, prior to formal consultation, to determine whether a proposed Federal agency from may affect listed species or critical habitat.
-This process allows the Federal agency from tilize the Services' expertise to evaluate the agency's assessment of potential effects of to suggest possible modifications to the proposed action which could avoid potentially advose effects.
-If a proposed Federal action may affect a listed species or designated critical habitat, reconstitution is required (except when the Services concur, in writing that a proposed action "is not likely to adversely affect" listed species or designated critical habitat.
-CFR 402.02, 50 CFR 402.13]
+Informal consultation - A process that includes all discussions and correspondence between the Services and a Federal agency or designated non-Federal representative, prior to formal consultation, to determine whether a proposed Federal action may affect listed species or critical habitat.
+This process allows the Federal agency to utilize the Services' expertise to evaluate the agency's assessment of potential effects or to suggest possible modifications to the proposed action which could avoid potentially adverse effects.
+If a proposed Federal action may affect a listed species or designated critical habitat, formal consultation is required (except when the Services concur, in writing, that a proposed action "is not likely to adversely affect" listed species or designated critical habitat).
+[50 CFR 402.02, 50 CFR 402.13]

-In-water activity - An type of ac vity used to construct/repair/replace any type of in-water structure or fill; the act of codging.
+In-water activity - Any type of activity used to construct/repair/replace any type of in-water structure or fill; the act of dredging.